-xx.
+xix.
 Cash and Cash Equivalents

-Cash and Cash Equivalents are represented by cash in hand and deposits with financial institutions, which must be repayable immediately without penalty.
+Cash and Cash Equivalents are represented by cash in hand and deposits with financial institutions, which must be repayable immediately without penalty on notice of not more than 24 hours.
 Any deposits with financial institutions that may be repaid after the immediate day are considered to be investments, not cash equivalents.